OfficeDev/TrainingContent/O3653/O3653-12 Deep dive into the Office 365 Video API/Lab.md

 1. Locate the file `SpHelper.cs` in the [Lab Files](Lab Files) folder within the lab and copy it into the **Utils** folder within the Visual Studio project.

-  > This contains two static methods:
+  > This contains one static methods:
     > * The method **GetVideoPortalUrl()** retrieves the Video Service API root endpoint from your SharePoint tenant in Office 365.
-    > * The method **GetRequestDigest()** retrieves the request digest from the SharePoint `contextinfo` endpoint in the SharePoint REST API which is needed when submitting HTTP POST requests to the API.

 1. Locate the file `AadHelper.cs` in the [Lab Files](Lab Files) folder within the lab and copy it into the **Utils** folder within the Visual Studio project.